gkjpettet/xojotool/README.md

 A multipurpose command line tool for manipulating Xojo projects.

 ## Installation
-o install, you have a few choices:
+To install, you have a few choices:

 ### 1. Use a package manager (easiest)
 Simple installation with Homebrew is offered for macOS.